Skip to main content

 Valid interrupt operation values are specified below.

-This is the commandline you typed in the prompt.
+This is the command line executed, ie what you typed into the readline prompt.

 Please note this is only populated if the interrupt is after.